 When the flag needs repair, it should be mended and restored to its original condition.
 However, if it is no longer possible, it should be burned with dignity or properly folded and sent to the American Legion, Boy Scouts, or Girl Scouts.
 These organizations perform proper retirement ceremonies for old flags.

-There are certain days that a flag should be flown at half-mast.
-The flag should be raised to the top of the pole and then lowered to the halfway point.
+There are certain days that a flag should be flown at half-staff (also called half-mast when referring to flags on ships or flags flown on naval bases).
+The flag should be quickly raised to the top of the pole and then lowered to the halfway point.
 When lowering the flag at the end of the day, it should be raised to the top of the pole and then lowered to the bottom.

 When to fly the American flag at half-mast:

 - Memorial Day – Last Monday in May

 - National Korean War Veterans Armistice Day – July 27